microsoft/trident/dev-docs/structured-error.md

 Structured error in Trident is built around a struct called **`TridentError`**.

 In the runtime, `TridentError` will be automatically printed by Trident as `error!(...)`.
-Moreover, the host status provided to the customer will also include the contents of `TridentError` under the `lastError` section.
+Moreover, the Host Status provided to the customer will also include the contents of `TridentError` under the `lastError` section.

 `TridentError` references the inner `ErrorKind`.
 In turn, `ErrorKind` is an enum that contains multiple values that describe different categories of potential errors that might occur on a host and/or in Trident:

 1. `ExecutionEnvironmentMisconfiguration` identifies errors that occur when the execution environment is misconfigured.
 E.g. when Trident is run on the host without the required root permissions, the error is due to a misconfiguration of the execution environment.

 2. `Initialization` identifies errors that occur when Trident fails to initialize.
 E.g. when Trident fails to load the local Trident config, the entire initialization fails.

 3. `Internal` identifies errors that occur due to an internal bug or failure in Trident.
-E.g. failing to serialize or send the host status are examples of such an internal error.
+E.g. failing to serialize or send the Host Status are examples of such an internal error.

 4. `InvalidInput` identifies errors that occur the user provides invalid input.